 There are a number of parasitic wasps that also attack insect pests including stink bug egg parasitoids, Trichopoda (on stink bugs), Cardiochiles (on tobacco budworm), Cotesia marginiventris (on armyworms), Lysiphlebus testaceipes (on aphids), and Copidosoma floridanum (on loopers).

-Printer Friendly Publication, Common Beneficial Arthropods Found in Field Crops (W127) (Caution - large PDF file, 2.3 MB)
+Printer Friendly Publication, Common Beneficial Arthropods Found in Field Crops (W127), PDF

 The sites below provide additional information about various aspects of natural enemies that may help to control insect pests.